sebGilR/learning_tracker/README.md

 - They can create new groups or use existing groups.
 - The user can see a list of grouped sessions in "All my sessions".
 - The user can see a list of ungrouped sessions under "All my external sessions".
-- The user can access all existing groups and see the sessions that belong to that group, together with the author name, by clicking "All groups".
+- The user can access all existing groups and see the sessions that belong to that group, together with the author's name, by clicking "All groups".
-- The user can see a list of their 5 most recently created sessions and a total of pomodoros for those sessions, and see if they are grouped or ungrupped under "Recent sessions".
+- The user can see a list of their 5 most recently created sessions and a total of pomodoros for those sessions, and see if they are grouped or ungrouped under "Recent sessions".

 ## Usage